 “Students look up to their teachers and coaches as role models and seek their approval,” the justice added.
 “Students also depend on this approval for tangible benefits.
 Players recognize that gaining the coach’s approval may pay dividends small and large, from extra playing time to a stronger letter of recommendation to additional support in college athletic recruiting.”

 —Jesus, quoted in Matthew 5:5–6

-The ruling creates some tension over laws that prohibit teachers from teaching certain subjects, such as a historical figure’s sexual preference, sex change operations, or perhaps some long-debunked “science” theory.
-This is a slippery slope, because it is not likely to be limited to religious speech.
+The ruling creates tension over laws prohibiting teachers from teaching certain subjects, such as a historical figure’s sexual preference, sex change operations, or perhaps some long-debunked “science” theory.
+This is a slippery slope because it is not likely to be limited to religious speech.